AkvenJan/LithTech-DAT-UV-Vectors-Upscaler/README.md

     	Tron 2.0
     	Medal of Honor: Pacific Assault

-But on practice I only tried them on DAT v66 and DAT v70 only
+But on practice I only tried them on DAT v56, DAT v66 and DAT v70 only